ultra Light Rail - elevated High Speed (uLRT - eHS)

-- Reduce the congestion on the roads of Gatineau, removing as many cars from the roads as practically feasible, especially in the Aylmer to Hull area and Island Park Drive, Chaudière and Portage bridges
+- Speed: reduce the time to access Hull (5 minutes to Marina to Portage for express service, minimal additional time for local service) and Ottawa thanks to a train than can travel twice as fast compared to traditional rail or bus options (150 km/hr peak speed possible).
+Reduce the congestion on the roads of Gatineau, removing as many cars from the roads as practically feasible, especially in the Aylmer to Hull area and Island Park Drive, Chaudière and Portage bridges.

-- Allow for a green economic development of Gatineau
+- Economic development: This will allow for a green economic development of Gatineau with $1 billion worth of investment in the local economy.

-- Offer residents within view of the rail lines the ability to profit from the project with ability to purchase high yield project shares (minimum 15% ROI per year)
+- Investment opportunities: We will offer local real estate investors and residents within view of the rail lines the ability to profit from the project, through high yield project shares offering a superior return on investment.

-- Provide environmental and technological leadership to Quebec, Canada, North America and the rest of the world
+- Leadership: This project will provide environmental and technological leadership to Quebec, Canada, North America and inspire the rest of the world

 A map of the routes for proposed Phases I to III is available below